Protecting Your Child Against Juvenile Charges

-In New Jersey, the Juvenile Justice Commision (JCC) overseas cases involving youthful offenders.
+In New Jersey, the Juvenile Justice Commision (JJC) oversees cases involving youthful offenders.
 Rather than being officially charged with a crime, a delinquency complaint is filed against them.
 Instead of presenting their case at a formal court trial involving a judge or a jury, their cases are generally adjudicated.
-This means that agreements on possible punishments/treatments will be negotiated among JCC officials, the police, and the attorney involved.
+This means that agreements on possible punishments or treatments will be negotiated among JJC officials, the police, and the attorney involved.

 Providing the Help Your Child Needs

-One of the most important steps you can take in protecting your child is to get an experienced juvenile defense attorney on his or her side.
-We can negotiate with law enforcement officials and JCC administrators to help reduce the penalties your child faces and increase the likelihood of him or her remaining in your home.
+One of the most important steps you can take in protecting your child is to get an experienced juvenile defense attorney on your side.
+We can negotiate with law enforcement officials and JJC administrators to help reduce the penalties your child faces and increase the likelihood of the child remaining in your home.
 Additional ways you can help in this situation include:

 - Take a proactive approach by getting your child involved in treatment or community service prior to a court order.

 - Get written statements from family and community, attesting to the child’s character and contributions to the family and society.

 - Enforce penalties at home, such as tight curfews and limited phone or driving privileges to prevent your child from getting into additional trouble.

 - Talk to your child about the seriousness of the situation and the impact it can have on the rest of their life.

 Juvenile arrest records will not remain a part of your child’s permanent record.
 However, they may still be visible to schools and certain state or federal agencies.
 Once they have completed all court requirements, you may apply to have their record expunged through the Department of Corrections.